Vanamamalai Perumal Temple: Festivals and religious practices

 The temple priests perform the pooja (rituals) during festivals and on a daily basis based on Vaiksana Agama.
 As at other Vishnu temples of Tamil Nadu, the priests belong to the Vaishnava community, from the Brahmin class.
-The temple rituals are performed six times a day: Ushathkalam at 7 a.m., Kalasanthi at 8:00 a.m., Uchikalam at 12:00 p.m., Sayarakshai at 6:00 p.m., Irandamkalam at 7:00 p.m. and Ardha Jamam at 10:00 p.m.
-Each ritual has three steps: alangaram (decoration), neivethanam (food offering) and deepa aradanai (waving of lamps) for both Vanamamalai Perumal and Thayar.
-During the last step of worship, nadasvaram (pipe instrument) and tavil (percussion instrument) are played, religious instructions in the Vedas (sacred text) are recited by priests, and worshippers prostrate themselves in front of the temple mast.
-There are weekly, monthly and fortnightly rituals performed in the temple.
 The major festival, the twelve-day Brahmotsavam is celebrated during the Tamil month of Thai (January - February).

 Vishnu is considered as alankara priyar (one who prefers decoration), and Shiva as abisheka priyar (one who prefers ablution).
 Vanamamlai temple is one of the few Vishnu temples where ablution is done for the presiding deity on a daily basis.
 At around 7 am every day, ablution is performed on the presiding deity with milk, curd and other pooja items.
 The ghee used for ablution is poured in the oil well in the temple, which is considered sacred.
 During the festival occasions, the festival idols are brought to the Vanamamalai Mutt located outside the premises of the temple.